mdolab/openconcept/docs/features/aerodynamics.rst

 This model is similar to the VLM-based aerodynamic model, but it performs aerostructural analysis (that coupled VLM and structural FEM) instead of aerodynamic analysis (just FEM).
 This means that we now consider the wing deformation due to aerodynamic loads, which is important for high aspect ratio wings.

-The additional input variables users need to set in the runscript are listed below.
+The additional input variables users need to set in the run script are listed below.
 Like the ``num_twist`` option, You may need to set the options ``num_toverc, num_skin, num_spar``.

 .. list-table:: Additional design variables for aerostructural model